Syed Ali Shah Geelani: Views

-In February 2014 he said prisoners in Kashmir "are the victims of custodial violence and are harassed in Indian jails especially in Tihar Jail" after an incident where parents of Javaid Ahmad Khan, serving a life sentence, "had travelled thousands of kilometres and invested a lot of money to reach Delhi to meet their jailed son but were denied a meeting with him.
+In February 2014, he said prisoners in Kashmir "are the victims of custodial violence and are harassed in Indian jails especially in Tihar Jail" after an incident where parents of Javaid Ahmad Khan, serving a life sentence, "had travelled thousands of kilometres and invested a lot of money to reach Delhi to meet their jailed son but were denied a meeting with him.
 "This is state terrorism", he said.

 He is viewed as sympathetic to Jamat-e-Islami.
 His official residence was viewed as Jamat property before he donated it to the Milli Trust.

-Geelani called Islamist leader and founder of the Jamaat-e-Islami, Abul A'la Maududi his mentor.

 In November 2011, Geelani called for protests against the alleged "objectionable anti-Islamic" content on the social networking website Facebook, which he described as a "satanic audacity".
-His call triggered protests in various parts of the Kashmir valley, leading to minor clashes between the protestors and the security forces.
+His call triggered protests in various parts of the Kashmir Valley, leading to minor clashes between the protestors and the security forces.

-Geelani condemned the killing of Osama Bin Laden by the US.
+Geelani condemned the killing of Osama bin Laden by the United States.
 After Bin Laden's death in May 2011, Geelani said that he would lead last rite prayers in absentia in Srinagar for the slain al-Qaeda leader.
 After holding prayers for Osama in congregation of thousands of Kashmiris, a European Union delegation snubbed Geelani by cancelling a scheduled meeting with him.
 He further supported 2001 Indian Parliament attack accused Afzal Guru and one of 2008 Mumbai Attacks masterminds and Lashkar-e-Taiba chief Hafiz Saeed.